FluxLemur/citybash/README.md

 - Military
   - The city houses a player's army.
 Take city A that has 20 soldiers.
   - An attack happens in 3 steps.
 Let’s say city A orders 10 soldiers to attack on city B (the other 10 will remain defending the city).
-    1. Nothing happens for some time _T_ab_, proportional to the distance between cities A and B. The army is moving.
+    1. Nothing happens for some time `T_ab`, proportional to the distance between cities A and B. The army is moving.
     2. The 10 soliders of A's army attack the soliders that are currently in B's city.
 Both sides sustain losses.
 If the attackers succeed, they take some gold with them.
+Some of B's gold is safely hidden in it's _cache_.
-    3. After _T_ab_ more time, the remaining soliders of the original 10 return to city A. If they are carrying gold from a successful attack, the gold is added to A’s hold.
+    3. After `T_ab` more time, the remaining soliders of the original 10 return to city A. If they are carrying gold from a successful attack, the gold is added to A’s hold.
 - Ending Conditions
   - The game stops when either:
     1. A player upgrades to a level 10 city